chen496/Discrimination-of-diabetic-retinopathy_data/DR/DR_DWT/Readme.md

-The images of diabetic retinopathy data after DWT
+The image data of diabetic retinopathy patients' eyes after DWT